Do you know that Listerine made cigarettes to counter bad breath?

-Yardley may be innocuous today but it’s the oldest registered beauty brand in the world.
-In fact, records show that even though the company was officially founded in 1770, its story actually began in the 1600s, when King Charles I granted a young man the concession to supply all the soap for the City of London.
+Although the official record states that the company was founded in 1770, its story actually originated in the 1600s — when King Charles I gave a young man the exclusive right to supply all the soap for the City of London.

-The key ingredient in Yardley London’s soaps was lavender, known for its soothing properties.
-Till today, there is a special species of lavender — Lavandula augustifolia – that is exclusively grown for Yardley London in the South of England.
+The key ingredient in Yardley London’s soaps (the oldest soap in the world in continuous existence till today) has always been lavender, known for its soothing properties.
+Until today, a unique species of lavender — Lavandula augustifolia — is exclusively grown for Yardley London in the South of England.

 Pears Soap, 1807

 While Pears may be behind Yardley in being the world’s oldest soap that you can still buy today, it has its claim to fame as the world’s first transparent soap bar.

 Andrew Pears launched Pears at a barber’s studio in SoHo, London, in 1789, originally reserving it for a very exclusive set of peers and nobles.

 In 1807 (that’s almost 210 years back, people!)
 Pears launched a transparent soap bar, initially billed as an ‘English Complexion Soap,’ due to its ultra-gentle formula comprising glycerin and other natural products.

 It took three months to make (and still does!) and won the prize for soap at the Great Exhibition in 1851, which displayed the most innovative industrial and cultural products from around the world.